By Representative Rush Holt

 Einstein was amused and even uncomfortable with his status as sage.
 He once commented, “To punish me for my contempt for authority, Fate made me an authority myself.”
 He knew that truth is not what an authority says it is, however wise the saying may sound, but rather it is what becomes understandable by repeated tests against the evidence.
 Whether in science, religion, or human affairs, he believed that one must continually test new ideas and work to overcome dogma, assuming “an attitude of humility corresponding to the weakness of our intellectual understanding of nature and our own being.”

 It was this attitude that brought Einstein to America.
 Disgusted by the growing Nazi authoritarianism of Germany, Einstein sought a true democratic society where the ideas of a former patent clerk could be tested on a par with those of anyone else.
 Although Princeton was a quiet, somewhat conservative town, the United States of the 1930s offered in our democracy the scientific, social, and political ferment he sought.
 And he brought a lot of wisdom along, I think most of us would agree.

 If he were looking today, would Einstein move here?
 Are we eagerly developing the new thinking that will take us into the future?
 Some days I want to break the glass in the small display case in my office to see if Einstein’s attitude would flourish still in New Jersey and America.

-United States Representative Rush Holt has represented New Jersey’s 12th Congressional District in Congress since 1999.
+Former United States Representative Rush Holt represented New Jersey’s 12th Congressional District in Congress from 1999-2015.
 He is a research physicist by training and, prior to his election to Congress, served as Assistant Director of the Princeton Plasma Physics Laboratory.
-His website is http://holt.house.gov.